Nexmo/station/_documentation/messages/code-snippets/viber/send-image.md

 ---
-title: Send a Text Message
+title: Send an Image Message
-meta_title: Send a Text message on Viber using the Messages API
+meta_title: Send an image message on Viber using the Messages API
-navigation_weight: 1
+navigation_weight: 2
 ---

-# Send a Text Message
+# Send an image Message

-In this code snippet you will see how to send a Viber message using the Messages API.
+In this code snippet you will see how to send a Viber image message using the Messages API.

 > **NOTE:** It is important that you read [this information about Viber accounts and messaging](/messages/concepts/viber) before trying this code snippet.